Ranwud/noty_bot/README.md

 Please note that it's recommended to create a virtual environment before installing the requirements to keep your Python environment clean.

 Now you are ready to set up and use the Telegram notification bot.
 Customize the `config.yaml` file according to your notification needs, start the bot, and enjoy regular notifications in your specified Telegram chat!

+## Description of config.yaml:

+* bot_token - The token of the Telegram bot.
+You can create a new bot using @BotFather and obtain its token.
+* period - This is the period when the bot will send notifications.
+The following values can be used: daily - every day, weekday - on weekdays, weekend - on weekends, or any day of the week.
+* start_time - The time when the notifications should start.
+It should be specified in square brackets and quotes.
+You can specify multiple start times.
+Example: start_time: ['00:00:00', '17:00:00'].
+* end_time - The time when the notifications should end.
+It should be specified in square brackets and quotes.
+You can specify multiple end times.
+Example: end_time: ['00:00:00', '17:00:00'].
+* days_of_week - The days of the week when the notifications should be sent.
+Where 0 represents Monday and 6 represents Sunday.
+This field is similar to the 'period' field.
+It is not necessary to include this field if the 'period' is set to daily.
+* interval - The interval in minutes after which the bot will send a new notification.
+* chat_id - The ID of the Telegram chat where the bot should send the notifications.
+First, the bot needs to be added to this chat.
+If it's a private message, you need to go to the bot in Telegram and press the START button.
+* text - The text that the bot should send.